ThatOtherAndrew/SnowMon/report.md

 A `RequestEnqueuer` thread is instantiated for every purchase request, sleeping for a random interval before adding the purchase request to the end of the queue.
 Logging is implemented to keep track of the thread's current state.
 A single `PaymentProcessor` thread is instantiated upon initialisation of the `PurchaseManager` class, which waits for the queue to be populated, sleeps for a random amount as a mock for handling a financial transaction, then fulfils the user's purchase request with a reference to the `PurchaseManager` instance.

 The `PurchaseManager.fulfilPurchase()` method is responsible for allocating tickets to the customer after the "payment" is complete.
 If there are not enough tickets available (i.e. the tickets got sold out while waiting in the queue), a best-effort attempt is made, selling as many tickets as possible to the end user.
+Ticket IDs are issued by the `Event.sellTickets()` method, and are generated as random UUID strings.
+This approach was taken over using an autoincrementing / sequential ID system as it makes others' ticket IDs unguessable.

 JSON parsing was handled using hard-coded regular expressions, to avoid having to implement a full standards-compliant JSON parser (outwith the scope of this assignment's learning intention) or using an external third-party parsing library (disallowed by the specification).
 This is not the most robust approach as it does not handle e.g. escaped character sequences correctly, nor does it support arbitrary ordering of JSON keys, but it is sufficient for this assignment as we are implementing the client and thus have control over its implementation.
 JSON responses were simpler, using Java string formatting functionality to fill in values into a JSON string template.